 Biologic drugs.
 Biologic drugs affect how your body's immune system fights disease.
 They are also called monoclonal antibodies.

-A biologic drug called Bevacizumab blocks production of a substance called vascular endothelial growth factor (VEGF) .
+A biologic drug called bevacizumab (Avastin), blocks production of a substance called vascular endothelial growth factor (VEGF) .
+Sorafenib (Nexavar), and pazopanib (Votrient) are drugs that also block this protein.
 Studies show that patients with nasopharyngeal cancer who have lower levels of VEGF are more likely to remain disease-free after treatment.
 Bevacizumab is currently being evaluated to see if it will help improve your overall survival when combined with other treatments, such as chemotherapy.
-Other biologic drugs are also under investigation and have shown promising results in clinical trials.
+Other biologic drugs are also used.
+This includes the drug cetuximab (Erbitux), which targets a protein on the cancer cell’s surface.
+Other drugs that target this protein, including nimotuzumab and icotinib, have shown promising results in clinical trials.